 Due to the severity of this offense and the aggressiveness with which it is prosecuted it is imperative any facing this charge consult with an experienced Alabama drug trafficking lawyer as soon as possible.
 An experienced drug attorney can assist in building a defense and mitigating the damage associated with an accusation.

-In order to be classified as drug trafficking, an individual needs to either sell, deliver, or bring into the state over:
+In order to be classified as drug trafficking in Alabama, under state laws, the accused person needs to have either sold, delivered, or transported into the State of Alabama over:

-Many times in Alabama, a charge that is associated with drug trafficking includes possession of a firearm.
-This increases the mandatory sentence up to five years and sometimes, simple traffic violations may lead to a drug trafficking prosecution where someone is stopped for an expired tag or improper tag light.
-The law enforcement agency searches and ultimately finds a high quantity of a controlled substance.
-If an individual is facing such a charge, it is pertinent that they contact an Alabama drug trafficking attorney to help lessen any penalties.
+Sometimes, simple traffic violations may lead to a drug trafficking prosecution where someone is stopped for an expired tag or improper tag light.
+The law enforcement agency searches and ultimately finds a large quantity of a controlled substance.

-There are two main ways Alabama law enforcement tries to crack down on drug trafficking.
-They are interstate drug and addiction units that have highly trained and specialized law enforcement officers and canine units that patrol the interstates that intersect through the state of Alabama, such as I-65, I-85, and I-20, which are corridors from drug producing states such as Texas and Florida.
+Two main ways exist for how Alabama law enforcement tries to crack down on drug trafficking.
+First are the interstate drug and addiction units that have highly trained and specialized law enforcement officers and canine units that patrol the interstates that intersect through the state of Alabama, such as I-65, I-85, and I-20, which are corridors from drug producing states such as Texas and Florida.

 The other way that law enforcement in Alabama cracks down on drug trafficking is developing low-level sources such as people that are caught to be in possession or smaller quantities of possession with intent to distribute and trying to turn them in the confidential informants to get to the higher levels of the actual drug traffickers.